gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 It may be difficult to even know a problem exists if we do not record certain types of information.
 In 2016, I read [The Vanishing of Canada’s First Nations Women by Foreign Policy](https://foreignpolicy.com/2016/07/06/the-vanishing-of-canadas-first-nations-women-harper-trudeau-violence-highway-of-tears-indigenous/).
 This article highlighted the problem of lack of data, *"Pearce enrolled in a doctoral program in law to research missing and murdered women but soon found that “there was nothing available to the public in terms of data” because police had never published national statistics."*

-Then, from the [UIHI report from 2018](http://www.uihi.org/wp-content/uploads/2018/11/Missing-and-Murdered-Indigenous-Women-and-Girls-Report.pdf), *"As demonstrated by the findings of this study, reasons for the lack of quality data include under reporting, racial misclassification, poor relationships between law enforcement and American Indian and Alaska Native communities, poor record-keeping protocols, institutional racism in the media, and a lack of substantive relationships between journalists and American Indian and Alaska Native communities"*.
+Then, from the [Urban Indian Health Initiative report from 2018](http://www.uihi.org/wp-content/uploads/2018/11/Missing-and-Murdered-Indigenous-Women-and-Girls-Report.pdf), *"As demonstrated by the findings of this study, reasons for the lack of quality data include under reporting, racial misclassification, poor relationships between law enforcement and American Indian and Alaska Native communities, poor record-keeping protocols, institutional racism in the media, and a lack of substantive relationships between journalists and American Indian and Alaska Native communities"*.

 {{< imgproc mmiwg Resize "500x" >}}
-<p>No agency has comprehensive data on the true number of missing and murdered indigenous women and girls, and that further research is needed.
-A challenge in researching this violence is the drastically different information each source has.
-On this map, we compare UIHI data to data obtained from FOIA requests to municipal police departments, and to data on which cases from those sources were covered by media.
-This comparison highlights the gaps and disconnects between community, law enforcement, and media
-awareness of urban MMIW cases.</p>

-<p>Note: data ranges from 1943 to 2018, but due to challenges in collecting data on historical cases, approximately 80% of the cases shown here have occurred since 2000.</p>
 {{< /imgproc >}}

 These articles highlight the need for quality data to determine if problems even exist.
 They also highlight the intersection of data power and data disparity.